Want to be a writer? Um, maybe you don’t. Basically, I’m in a hostage situation. See that view in the window? That’s me. Every

-You think my premonitions are scary?
+Do my premonitions scare you?
 How would you like to be me?
 You can get away from me.
 I can’t.

 When I was three years old, I had a paranormal experience with a black devil.
+(This is the basis for Chapter Three in my novel, Dream Wide Awake.)
 When I was thirteen, I thought bad spirits were going to infuse their ectoplasm into me and take over my body.
 For years I couldn’t walk into a funeral home without shaking because I felt like the person in the casket was, somehow, still in the room.

 And when I turned thirty?
-I said, “Well, if mental illness hasn’t surfaced by now, it never will.”
+I said, “Well, if mental illness hasn’t surfaced in me by now, it never will.”

 Learning the secret